estuary/flow/README.md

 provide durable register states, exactly-once semantics, high availability, and dynamic scale-out.

-Flow is neither "batch" or "streaming", but unifies these paradigms with its _collection_ concept.
-Collections are an unbounded batch dataset -- they're stored as a structured "data lake" of general-purpose files in cloud storage -- and at the same time are a millisecond-latency stream of updates.
-Flow consumes directly from cloud storage for high-scale reads of history, and seamlessly transitions to low-latency streaming on reaching the present.
+Flow collections are both a batch dataset – they're stored as a structured "data lake" of general-purpose files in cloud storage – and a stream, able to commit new documents and forward them to readers within milliseconds.
+New use cases read directly from cloud storage for high scale back-fills of history, and seamlessly transition to low-latency streaming on reaching the present.

 ## Is it "production" yet?